awsdocs/aws-data-exchange-user-guide/doc_source/publishing-products.md

 #### Step 2: Create an Amazon Redshift data set<a name="create-RS-data-set"></a>

 An Amazon Redshift data set includes AWS Data Exchange datashares for Amazon Redshift\.
-For more information, see [Amazon Redshift data set \(preview\)](data-sets.md#RS-data-set-type)\.
+For more information, see [Amazon Redshift data set](data-sets.md#RS-data-set-type)\.

 **To create an Amazon Redshift data set**